 Ryanair criticised for reaction to racist tirade against elderly woman

-Ryanair is facing criticism from the public and politicians for the way it handled an incident on a flight in which a woman who is reportedly from the Windrush generation was racially abused.
+Ryanair is facing criticism for the way it handled an incident on a flight in which a woman, who is reportedly from the Windrush generation, was racially abused.

 A man, filmed by a fellow passenger on the flight, can be heard calling an elderly woman an "ugly black b******" and and shouting “don’t talk to me in a foreign language you stupid ugly cow”.